How to Remove Special Characters in Excel

 Performing flash fill from the Home ribbon for other cells in the same column

-• In summary, you will see the Excel flash fill feature has automatically filled the other cells in the column removing special characters.
+The Excel Flash Fill feature will automatically fill the other cells in the column without special characters.

 Final output after removing special characters with flash fill command